-5.2.2 System Scalability
+5.2.2 System Scalability.
 We also evaluate the system scalability of HiNFS and other file systems.
 Figure 8 shows the throughput for the four filebench workloads as we vary the number of threads in a single client process.
 Surprisingly, HiNFS achieves the best scalability for all the evaluated workloads.

-For the Fileserver workload, the performance of PMFS and EX-T4+DAX are gradually limited by the NVMM write bandwidth when going from 1 to 10 threads, while the performance of EXT2/EXT4+NVMMBD is constrained by the overheads from the double-copy and the generic block layer.
-Therefore, HiNFS scales better than the other four file systems as it buffers and coalesces the writes before writing to NVMM.
+Fileserver.
+For the Fileserver workload, the performance of PMFS, NOVA and EXT4+DAX are gradually limited by the NVMM write bandwidth when going from 1 to 10 threads, while the performance of EXT2/EXT4+NVMMBD is constrained by the overheads from the double-copy and the generic block layer.
+Therefore, HiNFS scales better than the other five file systems as it buffers and coalesces the writes before writing to NVMM.
 However, we find that HiNFS's throughput drops when the thread count goes from 2 to 8, this is because the buffer write hit ratio decreases as the number of threads increases.
 Fortunately, the performance becomes stable beyond 8 threads, and HiNFS still achieves nearly $1.5 \times$ higher performance than PMFS when going to 10 threads.
-In fact, the performance of HiNFS basically depends on the write locality of the workloads.
-With better write locality, such as Webproxy, we can see that HiNFS always scales well and its performance never decreases as the thread count increases.